Volkswagen Group is to recall another 460,000 European cars as a result of the ‘dieselgate’ emissions figures scandal.

 In America Volkswagen is still trying to produce a solution acceptable to authorities.
 Reports suggest that if no fix is found the brand could be forced to buy back the 475,000 vehicles affected.

-Volkswagen GB will contact owners of affected 1.2-litre vehicles by letter and the work will be carried out free of charge.
+Volkswagen UK will contact owners of affected 1.2-litre vehicles by letter and the work will be carried out free of charge.